eshnil2000/CarND-LaneLines-P1/README.md

 * Reflect on your work in a written report

 [//]: # (Image References)

 [image2]: ./Solutions/solidYellowCurve.jpg "Grayscale"
 [image3]: ./Solutions/solidYellowLeftOUTPUT.mp4
+[link1]:  ./Term1_Assignment1.ipynb
 ---
+the Solution to this problem is outlined in the Jupyter Notebook:
+Term1_Assignment1.ipynb ![Click here]
 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.